Man wondering if addiction is a disability

 How is Substance Abuse Treated Differently than Other Disabilities?

-From a legal perspective, one of the main differences between substance use disorders and other disabilities is the distinction between the disorder (addiction) and the behavior (substance abuse).
+Legally, the key difference between substance use disorders and other disabilities is the distinction between addiction and substance abuse.

-As we described earlier on this page, the ADA does not protect you from negative repercussions (including job loss) due to active substance abuse.
+As mentioned earlier, the ADA does not protect you from negative repercussions, including job loss, due to active substance abuse.
 Employers have the right to mandate a drug-free workplace.
-They are also allowed to require employees to complete drug screenings.
+They can also require employees to complete drug screenings.

-Thus, if you test positive on a drug screen, or if you are otherwise determined to be under the influence of a mind-altering substance while at work, you cannot use the ADA to prevent your employer from firing you.
-This is true even if you decide to enter a treatment program after you have violated your company’s substance use policy.
+If you test positive on a drug screen or are found under the influence at work, the ADA cannot prevent your dismissal.
+This holds true even if you later enter a treatment program.

 Contact Our Addiction Treatment Center in California Today

-If you or someone that you care about has been struggling with an addiction to alcohol or another drug, Sanctuary Treatment Center can help.
+If you or someone you care about is struggling with addiction to alcohol or drugs, Sanctuary Treatment Center can help.
 Our center provides multiple levels of personalized care, including detoxification, inpatient treatment, and outpatient programming.
 At every level, our clients receive compassionate services from a team of dedicated professionals.
 Contact us today to learn more.

 We Take Insurance!